 Turnitin cannot form conclusions about whether plagiarism has occurred, it only returns a similarity percentage and links to those sources where similarity is detected.
 It is up to yourself or your lecturer to determine if plagiarism has occurred.

-- Once in the course, navigate to the assignment link.
+- Once in the course, navigate to the Assignments link.
 This is generally under the Assessment tab in the banner at the top of the page.

-- Clicking on the assignment link will open the Turnitin portal.
+- Clicking on the assignment link (look for the red arrow icon) will open the Turnitin portal.
 To add a file click Submit Paper.

-- In the upload screen ensure that you have Submission Type set to File Upload.
-You must give the submission a title.
+- In the upload screen, ensure that you have Submission Type set to File Upload.
+You must give your submission a title.
 Use the name of the file you are uploading but be mindful that your lecturer may have specified the format of the assignment title.
 A Word document (.docx) is the best file format to use.
-PDF (.pdf) is another format that works if MS-word is unavailable to you.
+PDF (.pdf) is another format that works if Microsoft Word is unavailable to you.

-- Once the assignment file has uploaded you will be given a receipt number from Turnitin to confirm the successful upload.
-It is a good idea to save this number somewhere.
-If you receive an error, don’t panic, the last line titled Message will give you some useful information.
+- Once the file has uploaded, you will get a receipt number from Turnitin to confirm the successful upload.
+Save this number somewhere.
+If you receive an error, don’t panic – the line titled Message will give you useful information.
 The most common issues you will come across are an incorrect file type error (Word and PDF are the best to use) or trying to submit a revision after the close date has passed.
-You will need to contact your lecturer if you want to submit a revision after the close date.
+Contact your lecturer if you want to submit a revision after the close date.

 To review a similarity report, follow these steps: